Agnes Flight: Later life

 In 2004, Agnes Flight was sent to stand at stud at Hidaka Stallion Station.
 He stood there until 2011.
 He later became a training horse for new recruits at the Shadai Farm before being pensioned at the Shadai Blue Grass Farm in 2015.

-Agnes Flight was euthanized on 11 January 2023 after he could no longer stand despite efforts due to his age.
+Agnes Flight was euthanized on 11 January 2023 after being unable to stand despite efforts, due to his age.